 The series, written by Tom Scioli (who also draws the series) and Transformers group editor John Barber, has the war between the Autobots and Decepticons colliding with the war between G.I.
 Joe and Cobra.
 But things don't exactly go as paint-by-the-numbers as you'd think it would...

 The series started on May 2014 with an issue #0 serving as a prologue for the series.
 The series proper continued with issue #1 in July 2014 and concluded with #13 on May 2016.
 A follow up comic was made as an In-Universe Comic Adaptation of the In-Universe Movie Adaptation of the In Universe Comic version of this comic was made in March 2017.

 This comic series contains examples of the following tropes:

 - Adaptation Decay: The In-Universe Comic Adaptation of the In-Universe Movie Adaptation of the In-Universe version of this comic parodies this and takes it Up to Eleven.
-The first half is more or less a summary of the events in the original comic with most of the things right...but are not.
-Such as Scarlett becoming Optimus' Head Master when she was Scorpinok's, Snake Eyes fighting with the Joes When he was a Double Agent inside of Cobra.
+The first half is more or less a summary of the events in the original comic with most of the things right... but are not.
+Such as Scarlett becoming Optimus' Head Master when she was Scorpinok's and Snake Eyes fighting with the Joes when he was a Double Agent inside of Cobra.

 - All Just a Dream: The end of Issue #6 reveals the whole adventure was just pure imagination from Scarlett.
 Subverted in the very next issue when it turns out that Scarlett was being manipulated by Cobra's Doctor Mindbender and the Decepticon hypnotist, Mindwipe.